martinshaw/mardoku/README.md

 ## How was it made?

-As I didn't deem it necessary to use any frameworks for this basic tool, I wrote it using a single vanilla JavaScript file.
+As I didn't deem it necessary to use any frameworks for this basic game, I wrote it using a single vanilla JavaScript file.
 The HTML and CSS are also very basic.